Astrovirology: Viruses influence biogeochemical cycles

 Viruses cause nutrient cycling in the ocean via the viral shunt, and up to 25% of the available carbon in the upper ocean is attributed to virus-induced cell lysis.

 Around 5% of Earth's oxygen is thought to be produced by cells infected by viruses encoding photosynthetic genes otherwise absent from the cell.
 For example, some viruses of cyanobacteria contain genes for Photosystem II, which allows those cyanobacteria to photosynthesize and live in a different part of the ocean as their non-infected counterparts.
 Some viruses encode other metabolic genes that allow new metabolic functions in their host, for example, phosphate, carbon, and sulfur metabolism.

 Extremophile viruses

+Viruses can withstand extreme conditions on Earth ranging from the deep-sea hydrothermal vents to arctic permafrost.
 Viruses have been found in extremely hot, cold, and acidic natural environments, up to 93 C, down to -12 C, and down to pH 1.5.
+Space has seen to harbor harsher conditions, which includes extreme fluctuations in radiation, temperature, and pressure.

 Viruses in space

 Infectivity in space

 Viruses including tobacco mosaic virus, poliovirus, and bacteriophage T1 have maintained infectivity after being exposed to space-like conditions including interstellar radiation, low temperature, and low pressure.
 Further studies are needed to assess the risk of viral hitchhikers, but any virus infecting an organism inside a habitable spacecraft can survive as long as that organism survives.